eddieir/connected_cars/emulator/README.md

 model, and sends data to any connected Enablers.
 It creates and stores the Dynamics Model object and Enabler Connection object.
 It creates and maintains the loops that send the regular data to the Enabler.

-enabler_connection.py

-The Enabler Connection object runs a loop that listens for incoming connections from Android devices running the OpenXC Enabler.
-It also provides the routines for moving data from the State Manager to the Enablers.

-### Dynamics Model

-The Dynamics Model iterates at 100Hz.
-Data is kept in the Physics Model with a higher precision than is used in the CAN traffic.
-(This will help reproduce conditions that have created failures in vehicles, but did not fail with the current simulator.)

-dynamics_model.py

-This object initializes all the simulation data, and maintains the current state.
-The 100HZ iterate loop calls the Iterate() functions for each of the data points.

-data/data_calc.py

-This is the base class for each of the data types in the Dynamics Model.
-Each data type in that directory overloads the iterate() function with the proper way to reach the next snapshot of that data.